erikpukinskis/prototype-narrative-editor/README.md

 Putting it on the intarwebs
 ---------------------------

-Now, in order to get something on the web, we need to deploy it to Heroku.
+Now, in order to get it on the web so that the whole world can see it, we need to deploy it to Heroku.
 Install the [Heroku Toolbelt](https://toolbelt.heroku.com/) and create a git repository that will keeps track of your code:

     git init